 Per Microsoft Learn (Storage Replica overview):

-• Synchronous.
+- Synchronous.
 Mirrors data within a low latency network site with crash consistent volumes to ensure zero data loss at the file system level during a failure.
 The write is acknowledged to the application only after both sites have committed it.

-• Asynchronous.
+- Asynchronous.
 Mirrors data across sites beyond metropolitan ranges over network links with higher latencies, but without a guarantee that both sites have identical copies of the data at the time of a potential failure.

 The decision is RPO (recovery point objective) versus performance and distance.
-Synchronous gives you zero RPO but caps the distance and adds the round trip to every write.
-Asynchronous tolerates distance but accepts an RPO equal to the replication lag at the moment of failure.
+Synchronous gives zero data loss at the file system level with crash consistent volumes, but caps the distance and adds the round trip to every write.
+Application consistency depends on the application layer (database log handling, application checkpointing).
+Asynchronous tolerates distance but accepts an RPO equal to the replication lag at the moment of failure, with no guarantee both sites have identical data at failure time.
+Neither replication mode is a backup; Storage Replica protects against site failure, not user error, application corruption, or data corruption.

 Edition requirement